CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 ## Cockpit, Tasklist, and Admin

-The web application archive that contains Camunda Cockpit, Camunda Admin, and Camunda Tasklist resides under `$WAS_DISTRIBUTION/server/apps/camunda-webapp-ee-was-{{< minor-version >}}.0-ee.war` in the IBM WebSphere Application Server distribution archive.
+The web application archive that contains Operaton Cockpit, Operaton Admin, and Operaton Tasklist resides under `$WAS_DISTRIBUTION/server/apps/camunda-webapp-ee-was-{{< minor-version >}}.0-ee.war` in the IBM WebSphere Application Server distribution archive.